azazmuzaffar/Newlauncher-5.0/Instructions.md

 ## 2) Remove Links - 3:
 ### (index.blade.html) (B/W line 519 to 548)

+## Solution:

+Just replace all the hyperlinks with div tag and remove href attribute.

 For Example:

       <div class="brand mb-7 d-none d-md-block">